flyinrookie/immaster/README.md

-# A mud game based on LPC/Fluffos/MudCore
+# A MUD Game Based On LPC/Fluffos/MudCore

 Ongoing building of the mudlib, as a learning project.
 The master branch is kept in working condition.